Vincit/tarn.js/README.md

 const acquire = pool.acquire();

 // acquire can be aborted using the abort method.
-// If acquire had triggered creating new resource to the pool
+// If acquire had triggered creating a new resource in the pool
 // creation will continue and it is not aborted. acquire.abort();

-// the acquire object has a promise property that gets reolved with
+// the acquire object has a promise property that gets resolved with
 // the acquired resource
 try {
   const resource = await acquire.promise;